H O M E T h e p o e t r y p a g e o f p s w a l s h . c o m

 Rage, or The Dark we Irish call it, is a partner for life.

-Dance with, dance with it… just don’t let it lead.
+Dance with it boldly… just don’t let it lead.

 Copyright © Paul S. Walsh 1997